Lakshya-Coder/lakshyaseth7089/README.md

-# hextra-testing
+# Lakshya Seth
-Hey everyone, myself Lakshya, and this is the repo, where I will document learning in the form of blogs, really excited to build this up.
-Let's gooo.
+Well this is the code for my personal site, and btw I didn't write the whole code myself, I'm using hextra template to build my personal site.